sclorg/rhscl-container-ci/README.md

 To use scripts in this repository to update jobs in Jenkins you need:

-* `virtualenv` command, supplied through the `python-virtualenv` RPM
+* `docker` command

-JJB will be installed into a virtual environment under this directory, so is safe to run on any system.
+JJB will be installed into a container environment, so is safe to run on any system.

 ## Updating all jobs

 The provided script can update the Jenkins jobs over the API by running JJB.

-    ./run.sh update
+    make run JENKINS_CMD=update

 To access Jenkins using JJB you have to provide configuration file.
 So if files `jenkins_jobs.ini` and `jenkins_jobs_rhscl.ini` don't exist they are